claytonketner/CSCI200_FactorySim/Data-Classes.md

 ### \*All data classes implement Serializable

 ### Movement
-      To view the Member Data and Methods in this class, please go to docs/Movement.html
+      To view the Member Data and Methods in this class, please go to docs/Movement.html in the code repository

 ***